CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: VulnTestGenerator

-After detecting a security violation by \textit{SecOracle}, \lm next has the component \textit{VulnTester} to automatically generate a corresponding testing case for validating the vulnerability.
-This bridges the gap between theoretical specification analysis and real-world validation.
-Each structured test case includes network states, security context status, UE and core network configurations, operation sequences, and expected outputs. \textit{VulnTester} synthesizes the test cases derived from recorded security violations, describing how the UE and core network are anticipated following the specification requirements and how to validate and observe the violated security properties.
+After detecting security violations by \textit{SecOracle}, \textit{VulnTestGenerator} generates corresponding testing procedures for validating suspected vulnerabilities.
+It aims to narrow the gap between specification-level findings and real-world verifications.
+As shown in Figure~\ref{fig:vulnTestGenerator} in Appendix~\ref{append:prompt_algorithm}, \textit{VulnTestGenerator} is instructed via ICL to develop structured test cases that specify network states, security context status, UE and core network configurations, operation sequences, and expected outputs, from flagged violations.
+Those test cases can guide us how to validate and observe the violated security properties.
 Appendix~\ref{append:testcase} presents an example test case for validating the security property \texttt{service integrity} violation in Node 2073.

-Proceeding the test case on either a controlled testbed (e.g., open5Gs~\cite{open5gs}, srsLTE~\cite{srsran}, openRAN~\cite{oran}) or an operational mobile network allows us to validate the vulnerability and find the root cause.
-If the attack succeeds under fully specification-compliant configurations, the vulnerability is attributed to a flaw in the 3GPP specification itself.
-This represents a global issue, since all mobile network manufacturers and operators must adhere to the specifications.
-If the specification mandates a security control but the observed implementation fails to enforce it, the issue is considered an implementation flaw.
+\textbf{Validating vulnerabilities with test cases.} Executing the generated test cases on either a controlled testbed (e.g., open\-5Gs~\cite{open5gs}, srsRAN~\cite{srsran}) or an operational mobile network allows us to validate the vulnerability and find the root cause.
+Notably, conducting real-world experiments requires substantial human effort, including building experimental platforms, instrumenting the network/UE to collect experimental data, and analyzing results.
+The current scope of \textit{VulnTestGenerator} focuses on generating test cases to guide these validation experiments.
+Executing test cases in an automated manner is a non-trivial activity.
+We leave automated execution as future work.